atextor/atextor.github.com/_posts/2020-07-27-building-a-decent-java-cli.md

    }
    ```

-   PicoCLI's documentation covers many topics that go beyond just parsing the command line but that
+   Picocli's documentation covers many topics that go beyond just parsing the command line but that
    could come up in building your CLI tool, such as internationalization, testing or generating tab
    completion scripts for your command for popular shells.
 There's a lot of
    [examples](https://github.com/remkop/picocli/tree/master/picocli-examples/src/main/java/picocli/examples)
    available.

-Both projects do their job quite well, although PicoCLI has, apart from being more feature-rich,
+Both projects do their job quite well, although Picocli has, apart from being more feature-rich,
 some more support for different ways to start our command, as we will see in the following sections.

 ### Nice output and interactive TextUI